TeaShull/teashull.github.io/_posts/2023-07-27-RNAseq-using-Salmon.md

  <img src="{{site.baseurl}}/assets/img/HBTdwnl.jpeg">

-### A quick note on the string variable {name}.
+### A quick note on the string variable {cName}.
-If you wish to make all of this code run without editing it, you can simply set the $name variable in your bash session.
+If you wish to make all of this code run without editing it, you can simply set the $cName variable in your bash session.
+Here, we will simply cName our data DA2.

 {% highlight ruby %}
-name='WhateverYourReadsAreCalled'
+cName='cDA2'
+tName='tDA2'
 {% endhighlight %}

+## Data procurement
+First we need to download our data.
+For this we will use Sequence Reach Archive Tools

+{% highlight ruby %}

+{% endhighlight %}

 ## Data cleaning
-First, we will assess the quality of the raw data using FASTQC ([How to read and interperate FastQC reports](https://hbctraining.github.io/Intro-to-rnaseq-hpc-salmon/lessons/qc_fastqc_assessment.html))
+Assess the quality of the raw data using FASTQC ([How to read and interperate FastQC reports](https://hbctraining.github.io/Intro-to-rnaseq-hpc-salmon/lessons/qc_fastqc_assessment.html))

 mkdir qcRaw

 {% highlight ruby %}
+fastqc --threads 12 --outdir ./qcRaw ./${cName}_1.fq.gz
+fastqc --threads 12 --outdir ./qcRaw ./${cName}_2.fq.gz
-fastqc --threads 24 --outdir ./qcRaw ./${name}_1.fq.gz
+fastqc --threads 12 --outdir ./qcRaw ./${tName}_1.fq.gz
-fastqc --threads 24 --outdir ./qcRaw ./${name}_2.fq.gz
+fastqc --threads 12 --outdir ./qcRaw ./${tName}_2.fq.gz
 {% endhighlight %}

 ### Running rCorrector